cs01/pygdbmi/README.rst

 Operating Systems
 ^^^^^^^^^^^^^^^^^

-Ubuntu 14.04+
+- Linux/Unix

+  Ubuntu 14.04 and 16.04 have been tested to work.
+Other versions likely work as well.

-macOS
+- macOS

-Note: macOS users must also codesign gdb.
-Follow [these instructions](http://andresabino.com/2015/04/14/codesign-gdb-on-mac-os-x-yosemite-10-10-2/).
-This will fix the error `please check gdb is codesigned - see taskgated(8)`.
+  Note: the error ``please check gdb is codesigned - see taskgated(8)`` can be fixed by codesigning gdb with `these instructions <http://andresabino.com/2015/04/14/codesign-gdb-on-mac-os-x-yosemite-10-10-2/>`_.
+If the error is not fixed, please `create an issue in github <https://github.com/cs01/pygdbmi/issues>`_.

+- Windows

+  Windows 10 under cygwin has been tested to work.

 gdb versions
 ^^^^^^^^^^^^

-gdb 7.7+
+- gdb 7.7+ has been tested.
+Older versions may work as well.

 Examples
 --------